MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/resourcedictionary-and-xaml-resource-references.md

 You access members of the resource dictionary like any other dictionary.

+> [!WARNING]
-> **Caution**&nbsp;&nbsp;When you perform a resource lookup in code, only the resources in the `Page.Resources` dictionary are looked at.
+> When you perform a resource lookup in code, only the resources in the `Page.Resources` dictionary are looked at.
 Unlike the [StaticResource markup extension](../../xaml-platform/staticresource-markup-extension.md), the code doesn't fall back to the `Application.Resources` dictionary if the resources aren’t found in the first dictionary.